Types of foster care and payments

 Payment to foster carers

-Staying Put weekly fee with effect from 1st August 2020 - £260 per week plus a weekly contribution from the young person of £20 per week
+The Staying Put weekly fee, for looked after children over the age of 18 who are living with their foster families in a Staying Put arrangement is £260 per week plus a weekly contribution from the young person of £20 per week.

 Age related fostering allowances 2020-21